-• Draw up and deliver a strategy and action plan for monitoring and managing the deer population in the Chase as well as engaging and informing the public about the need to manage the deer population (Delivery Plan Action No. 6).
+Draw up and deliver a strategy and action plan for monitoring and managing the deer population on the Chase as well as engaging and informing the public about the need for management (Delivery Plan Action No. 6).

-POLICY N7 Geodiversity: Protect and manage Local Geological Sites within the National Landscape to ensure their long-term conservation.
+POLICY N7 Geodiversity:

+Protect and manage Local Geological Sites within the National Landscape to ensure their long-term conservation.